Introduction To Probability(Business Statistics ) Questions and Answers

 Explanation:-

-Answer: Option C. -> simple event Answer: (c).simple event
+Answer: Option C. -> intersection combination

 Explanation:-